Workflow Events: General Information

 A workflow event is an event that can be used to trigger a transition.
 Workflow events introduce cross-graph interactions and are similar to .NET events.

-In this chapter, you will learn how to use existing events and create your own events in a custom workflow by using Workflow API.
+In this chapter, you will use existing events and create your own events in a custom workflow by using Workflow API.

 Learning Objectives